County Monaghan

-County Monaghan (/ˈmɒnəhən/ MON-ə-hən; Contae Mhuineacháin) is a county in Ireland.
+County Monaghan (/ˈmɒnəhən/ MON-ə-hən; Contae Mhuineacháin) is a county in the Republic of Ireland.
 It is in the province of Ulster and is part of Border strategic planning area of the Northern and Western Region.
 It is named after the town of Monaghan.
 Monaghan County Council is the local authority for the county.
 The population of the county was 65,288, according to the 2022 census.

 The county has existed since 1585 when the Mac Mathghamhna rulers of Airgíalla agreed to join the Kingdom of Ireland.
 Following the 20th-century Irish War of Independence and the signing of the Anglo-Irish Treaty, Monaghan was one of three Ulster counties to join the Irish Free State rather than Northern Ireland.

 Geography and subdivisions

 County Monaghan is the fifth-smallest of the Republic's 26 counties by area, and the fourth smallest by population.
 It is the smallest of Ulster's nine counties in terms of population.